rasolo/pokemon/readme.md

 # Pokemon API #

 ## About ##
 An Api made in .NET core 3 related to Pokemon.
+Get, add delete Pokémon.

+A folder at root level containing a certain amount of JSON files where each file represents a Pokémon.
+Each file is loaded into an SQL-Lite In-memory database at startup, to which the requests are made.
 ___

 ### List Pokemon